Table of Contents

 In this VLAN Cisco Packet Tracer Example, we will learn how to configure VLANs on Cisco switches.
 For this lesson, we will use the VLAN topology below.
-In this topology, 2 Cisco Catalyst 2950-24 switches and 6 PCs are used.
-After this VLAN Packet Tracer Example, you can configure VLANs on your network.
+In this topology, there are 2 Cisco Catalyst 2960-24 switches and 8 PCs.
+After this VLAN Packet Tracer Example, you can configure VLANs on your network easily.
+VLANs are also very important for Cisco CCNA, CCNP and CCIE Certifications.

 Packet Tracer VLAN Topology Example